The next PS5 update has been detailed, doesn't include VRR

 On the downside, there's no mention of VRR (Variable Refresh Rate) support, suggesting it remains on the backburner some 16 months after being confirmed in this PS5 document ("Video output: Support of 4K 120Hz TVs, 8K TVs, VRR (specified by HDMI ver.2.1").

 PS5 owners quickly took to the comments section of the PlayStation.Blog to vent their feelings: "PS5 VRR and 1440p support should be here.
-Listen to your customers", writes fancyhawk.
-"Where’s VRR already?!" adds MattyR09.
+Listen to your customers", says fancyhawk.
+"Where’s VRR already?!" asks MattyR09.

 VRR allows a TV to adjust its refresh rate in real-time to the frame rate output by a games console or PC.
 That means its picture can keep pace with what the games machine is telling it, resulting in a more accurate image with less tearing.